Soloura/Study/Optimization.md

 Disadvantages:
 - In each parameter update, gradients of total samples need to be calculated, so the calculation cost is high.

-### Stochastic Gradient Descent (SGD) | A Stochastic Approximation Method | [Ann.
+### :books: Stochastic Gradient Descent (SGD) | A Stochastic Approximation Method | [Ann.
 Math.
 Statist., 1951](https://projecteuclid.org/journals/annals-of-mathematical-statistics/volume-22/issue-3/A-Stochastic-Approximation-Method/10.1214/aoms/1177729586.full)

 :key: Properties:
 - The update parameters are calculated using a randomly sampled mini-batch.